 The parent who is granted legal custody is authorized to make major decisions on the child’s life.
 It includes decision-making about the child’s education, medical needs, religious life, and more.
 Legal custody can be shared by both parents.
 However, if both parties can’t agree on any of these major issues, then the primary custodial parent has the right to decide.

 This type of custody is granted to the parent who will primarily live with the child and care for them daily.
 In some cases, one parent may have “primary physical custody” or both parents can share “joint physical custody”.

 Child support is money paid by one parent to the other parent to provide financial support to a child.
 The goal of child support is to divide the costs associated with raising a child between the parents.
 Child support computation in Arizona aims to be a universal standard, so that child support determinations will be consistent for everyone.
 It can be calculated based on the number of children involved and the parent’s income.
 A judge has to follow certain child support guidelines before issuing a child support award.

 After filing your divorce papers and establishing temporary orders, here are the next steps that you need to take during the divorce process:

 By definition, discovery is part of the pre-trial phase of a divorce in which each party obtains evidence and valuable information from the other party involved.
 The goal of discovery is to ensure that both spouses have the same information that will allow you to negotiate a fair agreement as part of your final settlement.
-A reliable Phoenix divorce attorney can help you submit and gather relevant information on your behalf during the discovery process.
+The leading Surprise, AZ divorce legal team can help you submit and gather relevant information on your behalf during the discovery process.
 Here are some of the types of discovery that can be used by your divorce lawyer:

 - Interrogatories – list of written questions that must be answered truthfully by both spouses)